fuks-kit/fuks_app/README.md

 After theses steps are completed, the new version will be available in the App Store within a few hours.

-> Note: If you don't have access to App Store Connect, conntact patrick.zierahn@fuks or
-> joris.briegel@fuks.org.

 ## Terms and conditions